The Expanse (TV series): Season 4

 On Rotten Tomatoes, the season has a score of 100% with an average rating of 9 out of 10 based on 34 reviews.
 The site's critical consensus reads, "Smart and thrilling as ever, The Expanse's fourth season doesn't miss a beat, successfully navigating network changes without losing any of its rich character work or narrative complexities."
 The season received a rating 91 out of 100 on Metacritic based on reviews from 4 critics indicating "universal acclaim".
 Writing for Den of Geek, Michael Ahr gave it a 5/5 review and wrote, "With its brilliantly crafted, multilayered plot, The Expanse season four proves itself worthy of Amazon's rescue in a nearly perfect season."
 Sadie Gennis of TV Guide also praised the fourth season, giving it a score of 4.5/5.

 Season 5

 On Rotten Tomatoes, the season has a score of 100% with an average rating of 8.7 out of 10 based on 32 reviews.
 The site's critical consensus reads, "The Expanse's many threads come to a head in an excellent fifth season that expertly capitalizes on everything that makes the show work while setting the stage for an epic final season."
 The season received a rating 82 out of 100 on Metacritic based on reviews from 5 critics indicating "universal acclaim".

 Season 6

-On Rotten Tomatoes, the season has a score of 95% with an average rating of 8.6 out of 10 based on 20 reviews.
+On Rotten Tomatoes, the season has a score of 96% with an average rating of 8.6 out of 10 based on 23 reviews.
 The site's critical consensus reads, "The Expanse's truncated final season honors the series' characters and themes with a graceful conclusion."

+Scientific accuracy

+The Expanse was widely praised for its scientific realism and technical accuracy, with executive producer Naren Shankar – a former PhD student in applied engineering – being credited for effectively applying his knowledge of physics and engineering.
+The show's depiction of stealth technology, uncontrolled decompression, the vacuum of space, and spacecraft propulsion were singled out for praise, with other reviewers arguing that the show effectively prepared viewers for future scientific developments.